Conditions of use

 Steps to use the scales

 Please follow these steps to use the scales.
-Only if you comply with these conditions is permission for their use granted by King’s College London.
+Only if you comply with these conditions, you will have permission for their use granted by King’s College London.

 - Complete our short scale user registration questionnaire: https://www.surveymonkey.com/s/stigmascalesregistration